MoustafaaAshraf/Disaster-Response-Message-Classification/README.md

 git clone https://github.com/MoustafaaAshraf/Disaster-Response-Message-Classification

+## Files within App

+- data
+1. process_data.py: Python scripts for ETL (Extract, Transform and Load).
+2. disaster_categories/disaster_messages: csv Data to be processed and used later to training a model.

+- models
+1. train_classifier.py: Python scripts for preprocessing and building a model.
+2. classifier.pkl: Saved/trained model.

+- app
+1. master.html: a main page of web app.
+2. go.html: classification result page of web app.
+3. run.py: Python scripts for Flask file that runs app.

+- README.md

 ## Executing Program

 You can run the following commands in the project's directory to set up the database, train model and save the model.